kubernetes/enhancements/keps/sig-node/4382-dra-numeric-model-simple-counter/README.md

 ## Summary

-One or more "numeric model" need to be defined and implemented for "numeric parameters" ([KEP
+One or more "semantic model" need to be defined and implemented for "semantic parameters" ([KEP
 #4381](https://github.com/kubernetes/enhancements/issues/4381)) to be usable
 with Dynamic Resource Allocation (DRA).

-This KEP defines a numeric model that roughly corresponds in functionality to extended resources.
+This KEP defines a semantic model that roughly corresponds in functionality to extended resources.

 ## Motivation